bphopkins/texmf/README.md

 # Global Custom LaTeX Macro Files, *Locally*

-I have decided to share some custom LaTeX macros with the world, as well as some clean [instructions](#instructions) for getting global LaTeX macro files set up locally.
-I wish something like this existed when I first tried to get it working.
+I have decided to share some custom LaTeX macros with the world, as well as some clean [instructions](#instructions) for getting global LaTeX macro files set up locally on Unix-like machines.
 It's kind of an annoying setup, but it can be worth it.

+These days ChatGPT can give you cleaner instructions, and answers to more questions, but when I was figuring this out I could not find simple instructions that worked every time anywhere on the internet.
+These have worked for me every time.

-### Why would you want to do this?
+### Why would you want to make use of these instructions?

 It's a special kind of problem for people who write in LaTeX, **locally**, and have very long preambles.

 As of 2024, Overleaf does not support global custom macro files.
 This is the primary reason why I do not use Overleaf.
-The secondary reason is that [TeXstudio](https://www.texstudio.org/) is awesome.
+The second reason is that [TeXstudio](https://www.texstudio.org/) is awesome.

 For example, I am a logician, and working in LaTeX can be a bit cumbersome when the default names of the symbols I use often have little in common with the meaning they have in my writing.
 So one redefines the symbols with a bit of flavor: for example, in my case, `\Vdash` gets redefined as `\trues`.
 Eventually there is a long list of these in the preamble of every document, which has to be copied over into each new document -- so one just offloads it all into a file, for example `logic.sty`.
 But eventually you have as many different `logic.sty` files as you have documents, each of which has some special command defined in it and only it.